microsoft/playwright/docs/src/writing-tests-js.md

 ### Assertions

-Playwright Test uses the [expect](https://jestjs.io/docs/expect) library for [test assertions](./test-assertions.md) which provides matchers like `toEqual`, `toContain`, `toMatch`, `toMatchSnapshot` and many more.
+Playwright Test uses the [expect](https://jestjs.io/docs/expect) library for [test assertions](./test-assertions.md) which provides matchers like `toEqual`, `toContain`, `toMatch`, `toBe` and many more.
 Playwright also extends this library with convenience async matchers that will wait until the expected condition is met.

 ```js
 await expect(page).toHaveTitle(/Playwright/);